Bridging the Gap in the Small Business Workplace: Managing a Multi-Generational Workforce

 PRIORITIZE MENTAL HEALTH SUPPORT

-Mental health is a top concern for younger employees.
+Mental health is a top concern for many, especially the younger generations, and is non-negotiable.
 Consider offering:

 Access to Employee Assistance Programs (EAPs) that provide counseling and mental health resources.